LA teen likely driving Lamborghini double the speed limit in crash that killed woman, expert says

 Teen was arrested on suspected vehicular manslaughter last month

-A Los Angeles teen was driving his Lamborghini SUV as much as double the 35-miles-per-hour speed limit when he crashed into a Lexus and killed a 32-year-old woman last month, an expert in accident reconstruction says.
+A Los Angeles teen was driving his Lamborghini SUV as much as double the 35 mph speed limit when he crashed into a Lexus and killed a 32-year-old woman last month, an expert in accident reconstruction said.

 Monique Munoz was driving westbound on Olympic Boulevard in West Los Angeles on Feb.
 17 when she tried to turn left onto Overland Avenue and was struck by the teenager's eastbound Lamborghini SUV.

-Felix Lee, the director of accident reconstruction at the National Biomechanics Institute, estimated the Lamborghini was traveling 65 miles per hour, or roughly double the speed limit, for it to cause as much damage as it did.
+Felix Lee, the director of accident reconstruction at the National Biomechanics Institute, estimated the Lamborghini was traveling 65 mph, or roughly double the speed limit, for it to cause as much damage as it did.

 "Speed is an issue," Lee told Fox News on Thursday.
 "There is speed involved for the Lamborghini to cause [the Lexus] to laterally move that far.
 I definitely believe it was traveling greater than the speed limit of 35 to cause that, maybe even closer to two times that speed limit."